 Plant in Service.
-Overhaul parts are depreciated over their estimated useful lives, ranging from 2.25 to 18 years.
-The remaining balance of the Electric Utility Plant is depreciated over the estimated useful life of 30 years.
+The Agency generally computes depreciation on Electric Utility Plant on a straight-line basis using five years for software and the remaining life of the JPA for all other capital assets.
 The costs of replacement units are capitalized.
+Major overhaul parts are depreciated over their estimated useful lives, ranging from 4 to 24 years.
 Repair and maintenance costs are charged to expense.
 When the Agency retires portions of its Electric Utility Plant, retirements are recorded against Accumulated Depreciation and the retired portion of Electric Utility Plant is removed from Plant in Service.
-Capital assets are generally defined by the Agency as tangible assets with an initial, individual cost of more than three thousand dollars and an estimated useful life in excess of two years.
+Capital assets are generally defined by the Agency as tangible assets with an initial, individual cost of more than five thousand dollars and an estimated useful life in excess of two years.